 Ugh, he rhymed a word with itself?
 Not even the laziest bard would do that.

 “Aw, come on!
 I got this whole rhyme thing—”

 “If you keep going, I won’t give you the chance to help me the next time I do something.”

 He hung his head low and wandered off to join the other losers.
 “Yes, ma’am,” he said.
 “Sorry, ma’am.”

 “Jervas!” she announced, calling up the next guy.

 “Jeval,” he corrected.
 “Uh, hey, Quinn,” he said, “so are you paying us for this?”

 “Of course.
 I’m paying you with the chance to hang out with me.”

 “And the rest of the Fashion Club,” Satheri added.

 Jeval shook his head.
-“I mean like with money.
-Just seems that since we’re doing a job we oughtta get some, you know, cash.”
+“I mean with money.
+Since we’re doing a job we oughta get some, you know, cash.”